Skip to content

 • Preheat the oven to 400°F. Line a large baking sheet with parchment paper or a silicone baking mat.

 • In a large skillet, heat 2 Tablespoons of oil over medium heat.
-Add the beef and cook 10 minutes, or until browned.
+Add one pound ground beef and cook 10 minutes, or until browned.
 Using a slotted spoon, transfer to a plate.
 Reserve 2 Tablespoons grease in the skillet.

-• Add the remaining 1 Tablespoon olive oil to the drippings.
-Stir in the onion and sauté 10 to 15 minutes, or until translucent.
-Stir in the bell pepper, garlic, oregano, salt, chili powder, cumin, and red pepper flakes, if using.
+• Saute veggies with seasonings.
+Add the remaining 1 Tablespoon olive oil to the drippings.
+Stir in the yellow onion and sauté 10 to 15 minutes, or until translucent.
+Stir in the bell pepper, 2 cloves garlic, 1/4 teaspoon oregano, 1 teaspoon salt, 1/2 teaspoon chili powder, 1/2 teaspoon cumin, and 1.2 teaspoon red pepper flakes, if using.
 Sauté 3 minutes, or until the peppers have wilted slightly and the spices are aromatic.

-• Stir in the broth, scraping up any brown bits from the bottom of the skillet.
-Add the tomato paste, to taste, and cook over medium heat until dissolved.
-Mix in beef and potatoes.
+• Stir in 1/4 cup broth, scraping up any brown bits from the bottom of the skillet.
+Add 1-2 Tablespoons tomato paste, to taste, and cook over medium heat until dissolved.
+Mix in beef and 1 boiled diced potatoes.
 Remove from heat.

 • In the center of 1 dough disc, add 1 1/2 Tablespoons filling.
 Top with 1/2 teaspoon scallions and sprinkle lightly with cheese, if using.
 Brush egg wash lightly over one side of the edge’s border.
 Fold dough over to create a half-moon shape and press edges firmly to seal.
 Crimp edges with the back of a fork and place on baking sheet.
 Repeat with remaining dough discs.
 Brush the tops lightly with egg wash.